Fernando González Delgado: Career

 He has a bachelor's degree in information science in journalism from the faculty of information sciences at the Complutense University of Madrid and a technician with a diploma in radio and television, education, philosophy and dramatic arts.
 He has worked for the newspapers El Día, Pueblo, Informaciones and El País, specialising in literary and cultural critique.
-Later, through a competitive examination, he won a place as anannouncer for the Radio Nacional de España in 1967.
+Later, through a competitive examination, he won a place as an announcer for the Radio Nacional de España in 1967.

 He moved to Madrid in 1971, to work in the department of Foreign Broadcasting (which later became Radio Exterior de España), where came to be the coordinator of the Área de Cultura, working alongside José Hierro, Sofía Noel, Félix Grande and Luis Antonio de Villena.
 During the transition period, he began to create form his department a team of young people that would later help to form Radio 3.
 Notable members of this group were: Alfonso Gil, Rosa Salgado, Javier Maqua, Gloria Berrocal, Carlos Faraco y Pedro Piqueras.

 In 1976 he published his first novel, Tachero.

 In February 1981 he was named as the director of Radio 3, a broadcaster directed towards young people and university students, initially constructed with the Tercer Programa of Radio Nacional as a foundation.
 After putting into motion an ambitious project, the arrival of Carlos Robles Piquer as the director general of RTVE, led to his dismissal and replacement with Eduardo García Matilla in December of the same year.
 Very soon after, a change in policy put him at the head of RNE, of which he was the director from: 1982-1986 and 1990-1991.
 Under his first term he carried out a profound renovation of the formats and contents used.
 Other professionals like Luis del Olmo, Jesús Quintero, Alejo García and Julio de Benito also left public programming.